Redshift evolution of the X-ray and UV luminosity relation of quasars: calibrated results from SNe Ia

 Following the work of \cite{Li:2021onq}, we use cosmological distances from SNe Ia to break the degeneracy between the quasar calibration parameters and cosmological distances and thus constrain the quasar calibration parameters.
-We generate 1000 realizations of the unanchored luminosity distance $D_{\rm{L}}H_0$ from the posterior of the Pantheon+ compilation from \cite{Scolnic:2021amr} calculated with GP regression [see \cite{KeeleySLa, KeeleySLb} for details on this sampling and see \cite{Rasmussen:2006,Holsclaw:2010nb,2011PhRvD..84h3501H, Shafieloo2012Gaussian,KeeleyGP} for a broader discussion of GP].
-We then calculate the predicted quasar X-ray flux ($F_{\rm{X}}^{\rm{pre}}$) corresponding to these unanchored luminosity distances $D_{\rm{L}}H_0$, along with the parameters of the standard quasar calibration relation, by rewriting equation~(\ref{eq:logFx1}) as,
+We generate 1000 realizations of the unanchored luminosity distance $D_{\rm{L}}H_0$ from the posterior of the Pantheon+ compilation from \cite{Scolnic:2021amr} calculated with GP regression. { It is worth noting that the GP reconstruction is weakly dependent on the chosen mean function, especially in regions that the data do not constrain well.
+Different mean functions will cause the data to prefer different regions of the hyperparameter space which can effect the uncertainty in the reconstruction where the data do not constrain it well.
+For comprehensive details on this sampling method, we refer the readers to \cite{KeeleySLa, KeeleySLb}, and for an extensive discourse on GP regression, please refer to \cite{Rasmussen:2006,Holsclaw:2010nb,2011PhRvD..84h3501H, Shafieloo2012Gaussian,KeeleyGP,Hwang:2022hla}.} We then calculate the predicted quasar X-ray flux ($F_{\rm{X}}^{\rm{pre}}$) corresponding to these unanchored luminosity distances $D_{\rm{L}}H_0$, along with the parameters of the standard quasar calibration relation, by rewriting equation~(\ref{eq:logFx1}) as,